 We pushed it further up to draw out overclocking speeds of 2076 MHz, not a huge leap from the founder’s addition but worth a mention.
 The same goes for its performance with the frame rates, it gave satisfying results similar to the other 1080 Ti cards from the list.
 They’ve moved their HDMI ports to its rich rear output shield with six outputs namely, two HDMI 2.0, a DVI, and three Display ports, albeit you can’t use the HDMI and DVI simultaneously.
 It is built with 12+2 Power Phases.

 One of the most glaring features of this graphics card is the inclusion of a copper heat sink on the backside of the GPU.
 This copper backplate allows a more effective heat dissipation from the back.
 It has five 5mm heat pipes on its copper base heatsink adequately in touch with all the onboard components.

-We’ve got three 100 mm fans designed with an adequate amount of fins for developing an immense amount of static pressure on it with the centre fan overlapping the other two.
-How can we forget the good old RGB fusion, stacking up a constellation of colour customizations easily configurable from the software giving your those awe-inspiring visuals with RGB lit logos on the front and sides.
+We’ve got three 100 mm fans designed with an adequate amount of fins for developing an immense amount of static pressure on it with the center fan overlapping the other two.
+How can we forget the good old RGB fusion, stacking up a constellation of color customizations easily configurable from the software giving your those awe-inspiring visuals with RGB lit logos on the front and sides?